Workers Compensation Benefits Guide: Which States Have the Best Workers Compensation Programs?

 Waiting Period Rules: How Long Before You’ll Get Paid Workers Compensation Benefits?

-Each state has a waiting period before you can start collecting Temporary Total Disability payments.
+Each state’s workers compensation programs have a waiting period before you can start collecting Temporary Total Disability payments (TTD).
 This is called the “statutory waiting period.”
 (Each state’s law determines how long you’ll wait to receive workers compensation benefits.)

 Because this waiting period exists everywhere, always file your workers’ comp claim right away after an accident.
 If realize you’re unable to perform work tasks due to a chronic condition, file your claim immediately.

-Here are the different waiting periods — where does your state fall on this list?
+Here are the different waiting periods for workers compensation — where does your state fall on this list?

 • 3 days – Alabama, Alaska, California, Connecticut, Colorado, Delaware, Hawaii, Iowa, Illinois, Maryland, Minnesota, Missouri, New Hampshire, Oregon, Oklahoma, Rhode Island, Utah, Vermont, Washington, West Virginia, Wisconsin, Wyoming